-You’ll get an idea of the shop’s ethos from the fact that a regular customer is style icon Paul Weller, sometimes known in fashionista circles as the Modfather.
+You’ll get an idea of the shop’s ethos from the fact that a regular customer is style icon Paul Weller, sometimes known in fashion circles as the Modfather.
 In fact, Paul has become much more than a customer since he and Phil have gone into business and launched their own exclusive line of menswear, Real Stars Are Rare.
-More of that later.
+More on that later.

-Phil takes up his story, “I was interested in clothes from an early age, and my first formative influences came from the football terraces of my home town, Liverpool.
+Phil starts his story: “I was interested in clothes from an early age, and my first formative influences came from the football terraces of my home town, Liverpool.
 It was the stylish dress of the 1980s ‘casuals’ that really caught my imagination, and that influence is still with me today.

-“In those early days, the Portobello Business Centre was a tremendous source of help.
-They helped me to work on my business plan, I went on some of their courses and they pointed me in the direction of start-up grants that were available at the time.
+“In those early days, Portobello Business Centre was a tremendous source of help.
+They helped me work on my business plan, I went on some of their courses, and they pointed me in the direction of start-up grants that were available at the time.

 “I’ve had the same vision for the shop from day one.
 We sell high-end, premium branded menswear, not designer, and I look for clothes that are subtle and stylish, not over-branded, with simple, clear lines.
 Our clothes aren’t cheap but they represent good value as they’re made with quality fabrics and tailoring.
 This reflects what I like to wear – I believe that less is more and I like things that last.

 “Now, I’ve gone into business with Paul Weller and that came about simply because he liked to shop here and we used to shoot the breeze together.
 Obviously, he’s first and foremost known as a musician, but he’s always loved clothes so having an interest in a label seemed like a natural step for him.